nestdotland/nest.land/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Supporting Information**
-If applicable, add screenshots, stacktraces or other information to help explain your problem.
+If applicable, add screenshots, stacktraces, or other information to help explain your problem.

 **Device (please complete the following information):**